Subodh-Bny/Subodh-Bny/README.md

 <h2 align="left">Hi 👋!
-My name is Subodh Adhikari and I'm a passionate Web Developer, from Nepal</h2>
+My name is Subodh Adhikari and I'm a passionate React/Next.js Developer, from Nepal</h2>

 ###